CMU-313/fall23-nodebb-debugdragons/UserGuide.md

 1. [test/topics.js](fall23-nodebb-debugdragons/test/topics.js)
 Lines 139-153: should create a new anonymous topic

-This additional test is sufficient for the new feature because that’s the functions altered are already covered by testing suite, and this is the only implemented functionality: marking anonymous state of the topic.
+This additional test is sufficient for the new feature because the functions altered are already covered by the testing suite, and this is the only implemented functionality: marking the anonymous state of a topic.

-## Unread highlight
+## Unread Topics Highlight

 ### How to Use Feature
-Mark any topic as unread
+1. Mark any topic as unread
-In the topic teasers, the unread topic will be highlighted in yellow
+2. In the topic teasers, the unread topic will be highlighted in yellow

 ### Automated Testing

 Unread feature is already implemented by NodeBB and testing for it is in the test suite.
-Our implementation just retrieves the tested information into the frontend.
+Our implementation just retrieves the tested information into the frontend and alters the display of unread topics to differentiate the posts from read topics to improve user experience.